 The bees need a door, right?
 The size and location of your entrance matters.
 First, if you ask five different beekeepers what size entrance holes should be, you will probably get six answers.
 I make my entrances 3/8 of an inch for three reasons:

-- it is small enough to defend against pests and robber bees, and
+- It is small enough to defend against pests and robber bees.

 As far as the location of the front entrance, be very careful when deciding where you place it!
 I have heard of people leaving up to an inch between the bottom board and the hole.
 Note that this plan has a solid bottom board which does not accommodate water drainage, so if you aren't careful, you could end up with an inch of bee soup in the bottom of your hive instead of honey.